 |Staten Island University Hospital||Michelle VanPelt||(718) 226-9000|

-At Northwell Health, we treat the whole person – body, mind and spirit.
-Acting on this holistic approach and with overwhelming feedback from patients, families and employees, our organization continues to value food as a tenant of health.
-Aligned with a comprehensive strategic plan, focus remains on delivering high quality food and beverage options that are fresh, healthy and taste great; having high standards of excellence, while upholding evidence-informed procurement practices.
-Collaborative efforts as seen within the Food & Nutrition Executive Steering Committee, Food & Nutrition VAT, Support Services Council and Chef’s Council, have resulted in significant food improvements.
-Building upon momentum, in Fall 2017, Michelin Star Chef Bruno Tison joined Northwell as the AVP System Food Services and Corporate Chef.
-As a hospitality industry veteran, Chef Tison brings a wealth of knowledge and experience to our kitchens and will lead our food and beverage transformation.
-“Food plays a major part in overall health and well-being and our patients and staff deserve healthy, high quality, fresh meals options.” reflects Chef Tison.
+Building upon momentum, Michelin Star Chef Bruno Tison joined Northwell as the VP, System Food Services and Corporate Chef.
+As a hospitality industry veteran, Chef Tison brings a wealth of knowledge and experience to our kitchens and leads our food and beverage transformation.
+“Food plays a major part in overall health and well-being and our patients and staff deserve healthy, high quality, fresh meal options.” reflects Chef Tison.

-Our 66,000 Northwell caregivers are able to provide our patients, families and customers with exceptional quality care because we support and value them.
-Team Lavender is comprised of interdisciplinary members, with disciplines and skill sets that complement one another when providing a holistic approach to emotional support for our dedicated staff.
+Our caregivers are able to provide our patients, families and customers with exceptional quality care because we support and value them.
+Team Lavender is composed of interdisciplinary members, with disciplines and skill sets that complement one another when providing a holistic approach to emotional support for our dedicated staff.

 Team Lavender was created in 2013 at Long Island Jewish Medical Center.
 Team Lavender provides an opportunity to provide timely emotional, spiritual and physical support, discuss feelings, explore coping mechanisms and extend additional resources for support continuum, if needed.
 This fosters an environment that promotes self-care, self-reflection and emotional support to reduce compassion fatigue and burnout.